Board of Directors Application

 The Autism Society is seeking applicants to fill positions on the Autism Society Board of Directors.
 Qualified applicants should be creative, understand complexity, be open to new and challenging concepts, view change as necessary and positive, and have the ability and time to serve the Autism Society.
 Additionally, the Autism Society desires individuals who reflect diversity including, but not limited to, age, gender, sexual orientation, geography, economic status, disability and ethnicity.

-The following general qualifications are essential to be a member of the Autism Society’s Board of Directors:
+The following general qualifications are essential for a member of the Autism Society’s Board of Directors:

 Governance Skills and Abilities.
 Experience in governing and policy development, which includes providing strategic direction, monitoring organizational effectiveness, overseeing financial and budgetary issues, and determining critical programmatic policies and directions.